-Dr. Victoria Seals was named the president of Atlanta Technical College in fall 2016.
+Dr. Victoria Seals was named the president of Atlanta Technical College in December 2016.

 She began her teaching career in Athens, Georgia.
 She was employed by Athens-Clarke County Public Schools for two years and Athens Technical College for six years.
 During her time in Athens, Dr. Seals also served as an assistant basketball coach for the Clarke Central High School girls’ basketball program and as a tutor/proctor for The University of Georgia Athletic Department.

 Seals joined Gwinnett Technical College in September 2005 as an instructor for mathematics, advanced to Division Director for Arts and Sciences and was named Dean of Academic Affairs in 2011.
 In addition to leading the growth of the Arts and Sciences Division, Dr. Seals helped guide Gwinnett Tech’s faculty and staff development program, as well as several student retention initiatives.

 She is a member of Leadership Gwinnett’s Class of 2011 as well as the 2013 class of the Technical College System of Georgia’s Executive Leadership Academy.
 She is also an active member of the American Association of Community Colleges, American Mathematical Association of Two Year Colleges, Technology Association of Georgia, Women in Educational Leadership, and the Greater Alpharetta Technology Network.

 Seals attended Spelman College, where she was awarded a B.S. in mathematics, and the University of Georgia where she was awarded an M.A. in mathematics, an Ed.S. in mathematics education, and an Ed.D. in educational leadership.